afumchris/aws-bootcamp-cruddur-2023/journal/week6-7.md

   - create a test script and make it executable `backend-flask/bin/db/test` as seen in this [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/97fbe8a7f0f31fe7d8589afd7c7985a0c822fdaf#diff-fbf3b7a44dbc91b3e8d181ab9bb8a8c92c3e76840879fa7e8e636b917603c521)
   - fix `update-sg-rule` file path in `.gitpod.yml` file as seeen in this [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/97fbe8a7f0f31fe7d8589afd7c7985a0c822fdaf#diff-370a022e48cb18faf98122794ffc5ce775b2606b09a9d1f80b71333425ec078e)

-Manually run the command `export GITPOD_IP=$(curl ifconfig.me)` in the top directory, then navigate to the "backend-flask" directory and execute `./bin/rds/update-sg-rule` to update the security group.
+Manually run the command `export GITPOD_IP=$(curl ifconfig.me)` in the top directory, then navigate to the `backend-flask` directory and execute `./bin/rds/update-sg-rule` to update the security group.
 After that, run `./bin/db/test` to confirm the connection status.
 If everything is successful, you should see the expected message as shown in the screenshot below.

 ![](assets/test.png)